This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Czech energy sector is largely built around two large nuclear plants and several smaller conventional coal power plants.
 Nuclear and coal power plants provide primarily baseload power at a high level of utilization, while gas fired units, reservoir hydro and pumped storage provide flexible generation.
 Recent rises in costs of carbon credits have made coal power plants almost financially inviable.

 While the goal of EU funds is to support a sustainable low-carbon-emission economy and ensure energy security by utilizing alternative energies, the Czech approach is different.
-As described in the State Energy Policy, the future Czech energy mix will be primarily based on nuclear power with a goal of reaching 50 percent of the energy supply with nuclear.
-Due to EU regulations, the share of coal energy will decrease, but largely replaced by both one (and possibly more) large nuclear project.
-Deployment of a series of small modular reactors is also under discussion in the Czech Republic.
-The share of alternative energies will grow but its potential for becoming a backbone of the energy sector is unclear.
+As described in the State Energy Policy, the future Czech energy mix will be primarily based on nuclear power with a goal of reaching 50 percent of the energy supply.
+Due to EU regulations, the share of coal energy will decrease but be largely replaced by both one (and possibly more) large nuclear reactors.
+The deployment of a series of small modular reactors is also under consideration by the Czechs.
+The share of alternative energies will grow but its potential for becoming the backbone of the energy sector is unclear.

 - Maintain energy independence and energy security